-- 4.1 In accordance with the Audit and Account Regulations 2015 which came into force on 1 April 2015, the Council is required to prepare an AGS, which is published as part of the Annual Statement of Accounts.
+- 4.1 In accordance with the Accounts and Audit Regulations 2015 the Council is required to prepare an AGS, which is published alongside the Statement of Accounts.
 The first AGS was approved by members of the Audit Committee in May 2008. - 4.2 The Chartered Institute of Public Finance and Accountancy (CIPFA) and Society of Local Authority Chief Executives (SOLACE) have jointly issued a framework and guidance in relation to the AGS; 'Delivering Good Governance in Local Government'.
 The guidance urges local authorities to prepare a governance statement in order to report publicly on the extent to which they comply with their own code of governance on an annual basis, including how they have monitored effectiveness of their governance arrangements in the year, and on any planned changes in the coming period.
 The process of preparing the governance statement should itself add value to the corporate governance and internal control framework of an organisation.
 It also recommends that when complying with the guidance, authorities should use it in a way that best reflects their structure, type, functions and size.

-- 4.3 The framework recognises that effective governance is achieved through six core principles; - Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area. - 2.
+- 4.3 The framework recognises that effective governance is achieved through six core principles; - 1.
+Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area. - 2.
 Members and officers working together to achieve a common purpose with clearly defined functions and roles. - 3.
 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - 4.
 Taking informed and transparent decisions, which are subject to effective scrutiny and managing risk. - 5.
 Developing the capacity and capability of members and officers to be effective. - 6.
 Engaging with local people and other stakeholders to ensure robust public accountability.

-5. Key Issues and Proposals
+5. Key Issues and proposals

-5.1 The AGS is attached at Appendix 1 and has been prepared following the completion of 'Governance Assurance Questionnaires' that have been completed by the Management Team and key officers of the Council.
+5.1 The AGS is attached at Appendix 1 and has been prepared following the completion of 'Governance Assurance Questionnaires' that have been completed by key officers of the Council.
 The Leader of the Council and the Chief Executive have signed the statement certifying that they are aware of the governance issues within the Authority and of the measures that are needed to mitigate them.